anycable/docs.anycable.io/docs/js/presence.md

 ```

 Users also leave automatically on unsubscribe or disconnect.
 A client that
-drops without leaving lingers for the server's `--presence_ttl` (15 seconds by
+disconnects without leaving stays in the presence set for the server's
-default), so a brief network blip does not flicker anyone offline.
+`--presence_ttl` (15 seconds by default), so a brief network interruption does
+not make the user appear offline.

 ## Whisper client-to-client

-Whispers are broadcasts published by clients, delivered to everyone else on
+Whispers are broadcasts published by clients and delivered to everyone else on
-the stream without touching your backend.
-They are transient: no history, no
+the stream, bypassing your backend.
+They are transient: never stored, and
-persistence, gone if you were offline.
-That makes them a fit for typing
-indicators and live cursors, and a poor fit for anything you would need to
-replay.
+clients that are offline miss them.
+Use them for typing indicators and live
+cursors; use regular broadcasts for anything that must be replayable.

 ```js
 // Publish